ubclaunchpad/LP-website/resources/README.md

 ## 🎨 Front End Development

-* Grab, an Uber competitor in Southeast Asia, has a great big [guide to front end development](https://github.com/grab/front-end-guide/blob/master/README.md), which covers everything from React to hosting and deployment.
+* Grab, an Uber competitor in South East Asia, has a great big [guide to front end development](https://github.com/grab/front-end-guide/blob/master/README.md), which covers everything from React to hosting and deployment.